 Western Medicine Approach:

 - Insulin: The western approach is to provide a patient with the ability to check their insulin, via finger pricking, and the ability to directly supplement with insulin with shots, when needed.
 It is always my preference to avoid invasiveness when possible, but you must never let your insulin levels become dangerous and should have a licensed professional on-boarded to ensure insulin is available to you, if needed.
 This is an important aspect for any diabetic to be well educated and trained on.
 Make sure your doctor walks you through it and the various formulations of insulin that have wide ranges on rapid-acting, short-acting, intermediate-acting and long-acting varieties to make certain you receive the prescription that is best suited for you.
 Additional Resource: WebMD.
 The Care Touch Diabetes Testing Kit, by far, has the best reviews on Amazon, at the time of writing this article, than the other of the insulin kits we have looked at, due to it being ‘pain free, affordable and with easily used adjustable settings’.
 We always encourage looking at reviews and contacting support groups for first-hand information.
+Make sure you have what you need when you travel accounting for delays etc. Million Mile Secrets (link) has put together a travel guide you might want to look into.

 - Support Organizations: American Diabetes Association has a wealth of knowledge and I would recommend you explore their site.